CrossyChainsaw/Portfolio/README.md

 But usually they costed money or I didn't like them, after like 30 minutes of searching for a good font I just decided to roll with the meme.

 ### User Interface
 For the UI I just wanted to keep it simple and clean.
 I don't want people to stare all day to the screen trying to understand what it all says.
-That's why i tried to sctructure the app.
+That's why I tried to structure the app.
 Down below you can again see ReverseHangmanDesktop.

 ![image](https://user-images.githubusercontent.com/74303221/173572547-f1828901-a42d-4e0b-82f7-2724134b4567.png)